[vc_row][vc_column][vc_column_text]

 Why is Neapolitan pizza so special?

 Neapolitan pizza is not just a thick pizza base.
 It is rather special!
-You only are allowed to use this name if you use fresh yeast, highly refined Italian 0 or 00 wheat flour, salt and water.
+You are only allowed to use this name if you use fresh yeast, highly refined Italian 0 or 00 wheat flour, salt and water.
 It has to be kneaded by hand or at a slow setting on your mixer.
 Using a rolling pin is out of the question!

 Pizza with labneh, fennel sausage and spring onion